Risk Factors Dashboard

 compliance with product laws and regulations of the destination country;

-product liability claims from customers or investigations, enforcement or penalties from government agencies relating to products that are recalled, defective, or otherwise noncompliant or alleged to be harmful;
+product liability claims from customers or investigations, enforcement actions or penalties by or from government agencies relating to products that are recalled, defective or otherwise noncompliant or alleged to be harmful;

 intellectual property enforcement and infringement issues;

-concerns about human rights, working conditions, and other labor rights and conditions in countries where merchandise is produced or materials are sourced, such as concerns related to treatment of the Uyghur population in the Xinjiang province of China;
+concerns about human rights, working conditions and other labor rights and conditions where merchandise is produced or materials are sourced;

 currency exchange rates and financial or economic instability (including potential financial instability related to banking institutions); and